Xander Schauffele wins first major at PGA Championship in a thriller at Valhalla

 LOUISVILLE, Ky.
-(AP) — Xander Schauffele cashed in at just the right time Sunday, swirling in a 6-foot birdie putt on the final hole to win the PGA Championship for his first major with the lowest score in major championship history.
+(AP) — Xander Schauffele faced yet another major champion down the stretch and this time delivered some magic of his own.
+He swirled in a 6-foot birdie putt on the final hole Sunday to win the PGA Championship for his first major championship in another thriller at Valhalla.

+The birdie putt denied Bryson DeChambeau — and LIV Golf — a chance at another major title and put Schauffele in the record book with the lowest 72-hole score in major championship history.

+“I just kept telling myself, ‘I need to earn this — earn this and be in the moment.’
+And I was able to do that,” Schauffele said.
+“I don't really remember it lipping in.
+I just heard everyone roaring and I just looked up to the sky in relief.”

-Schauffele closed with a 6-under 65 to beat Bryson DeChambeau, entertaining to the very end with a 10-foot birdie of his own on the par-5 18th for a 64.
+He closed with a 6-under 65 to beat DeChambeau, who was entertaining to the very end by turning a huge break into an unlikely birdie on the 16th hole and a 10-foot birdie on the par-5 18th for a 64.

+“Shot 20-under par in a major championship,” DeChambeau said.
+“Definitely disappointing, but one that gives me a lot of momentum for the rest of the majors.”

 He already had mud on his golf ball on two key holes along the back nine that kept him from attacking the flag.
 His drive on the 17th bounced back into a bunker, forcing him to scramble for par and stay tied with DeChambeau, who had finished two groups ahead of him.
 And then his tee shot rolled just far enough toward the edge of a bunker to present another problem.